fecc82/scalable-email-service/README.md

     @EachPattern(regexp = "[a-zA-Z0-9._%+-]+@[a-zA-Z0-9.-]+.[a-zA-Z]{2,4}.", message = "Request contains an invalid email")
     private ArrayList<String> recipients;
 ```

-* We are using Akka for concurrency and handling high volume request, together with Java 8 Completable Future making the microservice asynchronous and non-blocking

 ### Test Framework
 Cucumber provides a low-level documentation via *.features files, and payloads are easily found in the test/resources folder